-."
+Today, Stephen Taub of Institutional Investor’s Alpha published an article titled, “Hedge Funds Lag the Market, But Their Top Stock Picks Outperform.”
 In the piece, Taub discusses the widely known fact that as a whole, the average hedge fund will likely return less than the S&P this year, as it has since 2009.
-Although these words are often echoed by many other members of the financial press, they too often follow with a bogus assumption that because the averages perform poorly, hedge fund
+Although these words are often echoed by many other members of the financial press, they too often follow with a bogus assumption that because the averages perform poorly, hedge funds are thus worthless.

 Bravo, Mr. Taub for sidestepping this common trap gracefully.
 It appears he finally read one of our articles.